2019-MIT-Environmental-Bioinformatics/Plastic-Project/README.md

 Bethany Fowler and Jordan Pitt

 This is the repository for Bethany and Jordan's final project.
 For this project, we set out to replicate the analysis in [Zettler et al. 2013](https://pubs.acs.org/doi/full/10.1021/es401288x).
 The original paper characterizes the microbial communities present on plastic marine debris using Amplicon Pyrotag Sequencing.
-In particular it examines the differences between the microbial communties present on particles of polypropylene, polyethylene and in non-particle seawater.
+In particular it examines the differences between the microbial communities present on particles of polypropylene, polyethylene and in non-particle seawater.
 The study includes 3 samples collected from each of these environments within the North Atlantic Subtropical Gyre.